Economy of the Soviet Union: Agriculture

 Following Khrushchev's leadership, Soviet agriculture's legacy was defined by patchwork that attempted to fix the mistakes of the previous administrations.
 Crop harvests, tractors, fertilizer, and capital investment were all increasing since 1955.
 By 1965, the output of the Soviet worker was increasing, but still well below average for a developed country.
 Problems such as a scarcity of educated workers, saturation of unskilled workers and jobs made obsolete by technology, and poorly trained and educated farmers brought costs up and drove production down.
 These issues prevented the Soviet Union from producing enough food, as a lack of administration and management led to the mismanagement of farms and reduced worker productivity.
 From 1972 to 1986, the Soviet Union failed to produce more wheat than the Western European average.
 This failure to produce resulted in forced Soviet imports of food.
-Between 1961 and 1985, Soviet food imports from foreign producers cost a total of nearly 240 billion dollars.
+Between 1961 and 1985, Soviet food imports from foreign producers cost a total of nearly 152 billion dollars.
 The root of this expense can be identified in the inefficiencies of the Soviet agricultural sector, such as the shortage of workers, lag in technology, or natural factors such as drought or frosts.
 Although the Soviet Union aimed to establish a mechanized agricultural giant, the shortcomings of Soviet agriculture put the sector behind other countries from the beginning.
 Soviet agriculture had the inability to meet basic consumer demands and expectations, requiring policy change culminating in the dissolution of the USSR in 1991.

 Foreign trade and currency

 Largely self-sufficient, the Soviet Union traded little in comparison to its economic strength.
-However, trade with noncommunist countries increased in the 1970s as the government sought to compensate gaps in domestic production with imports.
+However, trade with non-communist countries increased in the 1970s as the government sought to compensate gaps in domestic production with imports.

-In general, fuels, metals and timber were exported.
-Machinery, consumer goods and sometimes grain were imported.
-In the 1980s trade with the Council for Mutual Economic Assistance (COMECON) member states accounted for about half the country's volume of trade.
+In general, fuels, metals and timber were exported, while consumer goods and sometimes grain were imported.
+In the 1980s, trade with the Council for Mutual Economic Assistance (COMECON) member states accounted for about half the country's volume of trade.

-The Soviet rouble was non-convertible after 1932 (when trade in gold-convertible chervonets, introduced by Lenin in the New Economic Policy years, was suspended) until the late 1980s.
+The Soviet ruble was non-convertible after 1932 (when trade in gold-convertible chervonets, introduced by Lenin in the New Economic Policy years, was suspended) until the late 1980s.
 It was impossible (both for citizens and state-owned businesses) to freely buy or sell foreign currency even though the "exchange rate" was set and published regularly.
 Buying or selling foreign currency on a black market was a serious crime until the late 1980s.
 Individuals who were paid from abroad (for example writers whose books were published abroad) normally had to spend their currency in a foreign-currency-only chain of state-owned Beryozka ("Birch-tree") stores.
 Once a free conversion of currency was allowed, the exchange rate plummeted from its official values by almost a factor of 10.

 Overall, the banking system was highly centralized and fully controlled by a single state-owned Gosbank, responsive to the fulfillment of the government's economic plans.
 Soviet banks furnished short-term credit to state-owned enterprises.